nedix/mega-webdav-container/README.md

 ## Development

-Please refer to the [Makefile documentation](/docs/make.md) for instructions to run the project from this cloned repository.
+Please refer to the [Makefile documentation](/docs/make.md) for instructions to run the project from a clone of this repository.

 [project]: https://hub.docker.com/r/nedix/mega-webdav